Karen Kingsbury: Early life

 Karen Kingsbury is the oldest of five children born to Ted and Anne Kingsbury.
 Her family moved around a lot because of her father's job with IBM; ultimately the family would finally settle down in the San Fernando Valley (relocating from Michigan) when Karen was ten.

+She studied at Los Angeles Pierce College, where her writing was encouraged by journalism professor Bob Scheibel.
 She graduated with a degree in journalism from California State University Northridge in 1986.

 Career

 She worked for the Los Angeles Times as a sports writer and also reported on the crime beat.

 In conjunction with Kingsbury, Liberty University announced in November 2017 the opening of the Karen Kingsbury Center for Creative Writing as part of its College of Arts and Sciences, where students can obtain a minor in Creative Writing.
 Kingsbury herself will teach several of the courses, both in residence at Liberty and online.

+In June 2026, She signed with United Talent Agency for representation across all areas of her work.

 Personal life

 She married her husband, Don Russell, on July 23, 1989.
 They joined a nondenominational church, and were baptized.
-They have three children and later adopted three boys from Haiti.

-Karen Kingsbury's father died due to complications from diabetes.
-She chose to start eating healthier and to cut out sugar and as a result lost 70 pounds between January and November 2007.